wp-plugins/hustream-social-video/readme.txt

 Once you create an interactive video using the HuDesigner (http://clients.hustream.com/user/signup), you click publish and the URL will be presented to you under the Settings & Publishing dialog after it is ready.

 == Screenshots ==
+1. Settings dialog to customize embedding features

+2. Addition to the visual editor

+3. Sample placeholder added to your content where you want the video player to be

 == Changelog ==

+=1.01=
+Fixed a folder path glitch and added screenshots.

 =1.0=
 Initial Release.